Blair opted for the creative Pecking CV template due to its professional and easy-to-follow structure.Create your CV

 Table of contents

-How to create the skills-based CV?
+How to write a skills-based CV

 Are you confused about whether you need a skills-based CV or a chronological CV?